Toronto Spousal Support Lawyer

 Resentment, anger, and misunderstandings of each spouse’s rights and responsibilities can make this a very emotional and trying subject to try to resolve.
 It’s important to have a steady, knowledgeable professional to help you come to an agreement that will work for everyone so that the situation doesn’t deteriorate into a destructive court battle.

 At Baker and Baker Family Lawyers in Toronto, we will begin by showing you the base range amount.
-Our Toronto spousal support lawyers will then help you decide where in that range your support amount should be and whether you would prefer to pay or receive a lump sum or extend payments over time.
+Our Toronto spousal support lawyer will then help you decide where in that range your support amount should be and whether you would prefer to pay or receive a lump sum or extend payments over time.
 If possible we will help you resolve your issues with your spouse through negotiation and mediation, so that the solutions you come to do not take an extraordinary amount of time, effort and money to resolve.